santosh1234321/Strength-classifier-test/README.md

 OS

 # How to Use
-Clone the repository
+Clone the repository.
-Install the required dependencies
+Install the required dependencies.
-Prepare your dataset or use the sample data provided Run the training script to build the Random Forest model Run the application and open the html page to start working.
+Prepare your dataset or use the sample data provided.
+Run the training script to build the Random Forest model.
+Run the application and open the html page to start working.

 # Benefits and Applications
-A practical introduction to ensemble machine learning methods Useful for categorizing physical or abstract strength metrics into classes Can be extended and adapted for other classification problems
+A practical introduction to ensemble machine learning methods.
+Useful for categorizing physical or abstract strength metrics into classes.
+Can be extended and adapted for other classification problems.